NotKyoyo/rainbowRoleBot/README.md

 # Rainbow Role Bot

 # Note using Rainbow role bots can terminate you from using discord API or your whole account.
 Use it at your own risk.
-I'm not responsible for any further consequences.
+I'm not responsible for any consequences.

 # Setup
 - Fork this repo using `git clone https://github.com/Arlonnn/rainbowRoleBot`